 Strobe lighting provides brief bursts of light with consistent duration and power.
-They are easy to use, deliver the same output again and again when adjusted correctly, and enhance the quality of your photos.
+They are easy to use, consistently deliver the same output when adjusted correctly, and enhance the quality of your photos.

 Godox is a professional photography equipment manufacturer whose products are available worldwide.
 Their SK400II has a maximum power of 400Ws and a short recycle time.
-The 150W modeling lamp is easily adjustable from 5% to 100%.
+The 150W modeling lamp is easily adjustable from five percent to 100 percent.

 Godox’s studio strobe is compact and ideal for e-commerce product shooting, portrait, and lifestyle photography.
 Additionally, in a small and medium studio shooting environment, this product can work as a highlight, background light, or hair light.